andreivisan/andreivisan.github.io/_posts/2016-03-14-the-importance-of-deep-work-for-software-developers.md

 #### 3. Stay offline from internal chat

-Internal chat is one of the worst distraction from your work as any small chat can easily turn into a big conversation and gossip.
+Internal chat is one of the worst distractions from your work as any small chat can easily turn into a big conversation and gossip.
 By mostly staying offline from internal chat will discourage people from approaching you as they will either have to send an email - for which we already have a solution - or come to your desk directly - for which I will present another solution next.

 #### 4. Keep your headphones on even though you don't listen to music